 There were 4,780 vacant housing in Prince William in 2023.
 Of these, the majority were for rent or for sale, at 45.5% and 20.5%, respectively.
 "Other" vacant units made up the next largest portion of vacant units.
 These units are not for rent or for sale and are not otherwise available to the marketplace.
 These units may be in need of rehabilitation and, when in areas of higher concentration, may present an opportunity for redevelopment.
-There are 851 "other" vacant units in Prince William, accounting for 17.8% of all vacant units.
+There are 851 "other" vacant units.